joinnextblock/attn-protocol/NIP-X1.md

 ```

 #### Required Tags
-- `interval`: Update frequency in seconds - how often the BILLBOARD updates promotion matching
+- `interval`: Update frequency in seconds - how often the BILLBOARD updates PROMOTION matching
 - `fee`: BILLBOARD commission (percent or fixed sats) - payment the BILLBOARD takes for services
 - `u`: List of BILLBOARD endpoint URLs - service endpoints where PROMOTION VIEWERS can view PROMOTIONS
 - `nip`: List of PROMO PROTOCOL Implemented NIP versions - indicates which protocol features are supported

 #### Optional Tags
-- `max_duration`: Maximum allowed view duration - upper limit on how long promotions can be
+- `max_duration`: Maximum allowed view duration - upper limit on how long PROMOTIONS can be
-- `min_duration`: Minimum allowed view duration - lower limit on how long promotions must be
+- `min_duration`: Minimum allowed view duration - lower limit on how long PROMOTIONS must be
 - `min_fee`: Minimum commission in sats - floor value for BILLBOARD fees regardless of percentage

 ### PROMOTER Event
-Event kind:18888 from PROMOTERS requesting note promotion
+Event kind:18888 from PROMOTERS requesting note PROMOTION

 ```json
 {